Paediatric pain training and retraining

 how to use more general principles, skills and knowledge and apply them to a specific population. "

 The Faculty guidance on levels of competencies required for paediatric pain medicine, endorsed by the Association of Paediatric Anaesthetists of Great Britain and Ireland.
-The core competencies, for all Pain Medicine practitioners, are incorporated into the 2010 Advanced Pain Medicine curriculum.
+The core competencies, for all Pain Medicine practitioners, are incorporated into the 2021 Stage 3 Special Interest Area (SIA) in Pain Medicine of the curriculum.
 In addition, the Faculty published competencies for practitioners in pain medicine who are involved in a paediatric pain service or lead transition of adolescents to adult services.
 These form the basis for the optional 3 month component of Advanced Pain Medicine training.

-All Advanced Pain Medicine trainees receive training in core paediatric competencies, although most will not provide a paediatric pain medicine service in their subsequent clinical practice.
+All Stage 3 SIA Pain Medicine trainees receive training in core paediatric competencies, although most will not provide a paediatric pain medicine service in their subsequent clinical practice.
 However, these specialists may occasionally need to be involved in paediatric pain cases and this core knowledge and understanding is important for initial management and making timely and appropriate referrals to specialised paediatric pain services.